KIBS offers a range of awards to help graduate students, post-grads, and early-career investigators extend their

 Kavli Postdoctoral Fellowships

 KIBS encourages investigators to take their research in novel directions by incorporating the collaborative expertise other Institute labs: one-year Postdoctoral Fellowships provide salary support to a fellow working on such joint projects.
-Request for applications typically announced in January and due March 1st for awards starting July 1st.
+Request for applications typically announced in March and due in May for awards starting July 1st.

 • 2016 – Krishna Jayant (Yuste Lab and Shepard Lab)

 • 2015 – Antonio Lara (Churchland Lab and Cunningham Lab)

 • 2014 – Chris Rodgers (Bruno Lab, in collaboration with Fusi Lab)